 Welcome to the Mathematical Biology Research Training Group (RTG) at NC State.

-News: Our second workshop on Parameter Estimation for Mechanistic Biological Models will run July 28-31.
+News: Our third workshop on Parameter Estimation for Mechanistic Biological Models will run July 25-28, 2018.
 Workshop homepage

 News: RTG student Tim Antonelli successfully defends his PhD dissertation, which includes a chapter on parameter estimation for growth and development of immature Aedes aegypti mosquitoes.
 (This used a dataset that Tim collected in Iquitos, Peru.)